How does equity release work?

 Is equity release regulated?

-Equity release schemes, providers and advisers are regulated by the Financial Conduct Authority.
+Equity release schemes, providers and advisers are regulated by the Financial Conduct Authority(www.fca.org.uk opens in a new tab).
 As such, all parties must take steps to ensure that an equity release product is suitable for you based on a full understanding of your circumstances.

 When can you get equity release?